 🏔️

-If you plan to participate in university sports, adventure activities, or travel during breaks, check whether your policy covers these.
-Some activities (skiing, scuba diving, contact sports) may need an add-on or higher-tier policy.
+If you plan to participate in university sports, adventure activities, or travel during semester breaks, check whether your policy covers these.
+Activities like skiing, scuba diving, and contact sports may need an add-on or higher-tier policy.

-From Australian universities to American campuses and European institutions - here is where Kiwi students head overseas.
+From British universities to American campuses, European institutions, and Japanese language schools - here is where Australian students go overseas.

 United Kingdom